thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 In this lab, you will complete the following exercises:

-- Exercise 1: Create a Resource Group.
+- Exercise 1: Create an Entra ID User
-- Exercise 2: Create an Azure AD User and assign the Security Administrator role.
+- Exercise 2: Assign the Security Administrator role.
-- Exercise 3: Configure Role-Based Access Control (RBAC) for Resource Group.
+- Exercise 3: Set up Conditional Access for Multi-Factor Authentication (MFA).
 - Exercise 4: Enable Azure Monitor and Log Analytics.
 - Exercise 5: Set Up Cost Alerts.